Consensys/doc.tessera/docs/HowTo/Configure/Transaction-manager.md

 For advanced users, you may decide on certain options for the transaction manager, or to disable other parts.

-The default transaction manager comes with the standard options most setups will use, but other versions are as follows:
+The default transaction manager comes with the standard options most setups use.
+Th other version is non-remote only enclaves (named "tessera-simple").

-- gRPC communication (experimental)
-- Non-remote only enclaves (named "tessera-simple")

-These must be built from source and can be found inside the `tessera-dist` module.
+The non-remote only enclave must be built from source and can be found inside the `tessera-dist` module.

 ## Data recovery (Legacy)